zhangineer/zhangineer.github.io/_posts/2024-05-05-Supercharge-LLM-With-Domain-Expert-Knowledge.md

 As usual, here is a high-level summary for the busy folks:

 * This research experiment explored instruction-based tuning to enhance ChatGPT’s ability to answer domain-specific questions, specifically Cisco ACI query commands.

+* The goal was to test ChatGPT’s ability to provide accurate ACI CLI commands after being tuned with detailed instructions.

 * The Q&A tests contain 72 questions with three levels of difficulty.
 Q1–Q10 are low, Q11 — Q52 are medium, and Q53 — Q72 are high.